aehrenthal/openapi-to-ts/README.md

 ### GitHub Token for Private Repositories

 If your OpenAPI 3.0 specification file is located in a private GitHub repository, you can use the `--githubToken <token>` option.
 This will attach your personal access token to the request that fetches the remotely stored specification file.
-For more information on how to create a personal access token, please [click here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token 'click here').
+For more information on how to create a personal access token in GitHub, please [click here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

 To use this option, please run: